koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 ### From the perspective of Neurobagel 'data-inputters'

-While the Neurobagel team has tried to make it easy to annotate data with controlled vocabularies, a data-inputter still needs to know how to work with TSV and JSON files, as well as how to run some basic code in a bash shell (to integrate them into JSON-LD files).
+While the Neurobagel team has tried to make it easy to annotate data with controlled vocabularies, a data-inputter still needs to know how to work with TSV and JSON files, as well as how to run some basic code in a Bash shell (to integrate them into JSON-LD files).

 From my perspective, as someone with moderate technical expertise, the process looks straightforward and well-documented.
 However, based on my experience in the neuroimaging field, I know that many researchers will not have the technical expertise to contribute their data to Neurobagel without learning some new skills and perhaps installing unfamiliar software.